 Feature description: Automatically routes incoming calls for a given extension to another pre-selected number when the first extension is busy.

-This feature is implemented by provisioning the follow-me service (choose "Follow-me when unavailable") and activating the Cfwd Busy Serv supplementary service on the IP phone.
+This feature is implemented by provisioning the follow-me service and activating the Cfwd Busy Serv supplementary service on the IP phone.
 Use the 90 code to activate this feature, and 91 to deactivate it.